Ahmadjajja/Ahmadjajja/README.md

- I,m a developer🧑‍💻.
+ I,m a Software Engineer🧑‍💻.

-- 🔭 I’m currently working As Frontend Engineer([React_Bank](https://jajja-bank-app.web.app/))
+- 🔭 Currently working As MERN Stack Engineer.
-- 🌱 I’m currently expanding my knowledge in MERN Stack.
-- 🌱 Interested in WEB 3.0 and Metaverse.
+- 🌱 And also expanding my knowledge in WEB 3.0 and Metaverse.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
-- 🥅 2022 Goals: Contribute more to Open Source projects on React.
+- 🥅 2022 Goals: Contribute more to Open Source projects on MERN Stack.
 - 📫 How to reach me **ahmadjajja86@gmail.com**

 <hr/>